Where to Stay in Somerset: The Complete Guide

 Glastonbury Tor

-This part of Somerset has always belonged partly to legend: Arthurian rumours, ruined abbeys, holy springs, and the Tor rising above the Levels like something placed there for anyone inclined to believe the old myths.
-The town’s associations with Avalon, King Arthur and Joseph of Arimathea give it a charged, otherworldly atmosphere, but it is not only a place for myth-making.
-Climb the Tor, wander the abbey ruins, browse the bookshops and independent stores, then look out across the flat, shining Somerset Levels, and you begin to understand why people have been attaching meaning to this landscape for centuries.
+This part of Somerset has always belonged partly to legend.
+There have been Arthurian rumours, ruined abbeys, and holy springs, the Tor rising defiantly above the Levels like something from the old myths.
+The town’s associations with Avalon, King Arthur and Joseph of Arimathea give it a otherworldly atmosphere.
+Climb the Tor, wander the abbey ruins, browse the bookshops and independent stores, then look out across the flat, shining Somerset Levels, and you begin to understand why people have been finding meaning in this landscape for centuries.

 Cheddar and the Mendips: Best for Outdoor Adventures